 Before getting into all the fun you can have in the winter, we first need to appreciate the beauty of winter.
 Muskoka’s unique landscape creates awe-inspiring winter scenes everywhere you turn.
 Nowhere is this more evident than the snow-covered evergreen trees of Muskoka’s rugged landscape.
 It is difficult to describe the feeling of wonderment after a fresh snowfall blankets your surroundings in white, fluffy snow, but it will undoubtedly make you rethink your ordering of the most beautiful season.

 Muskoka has some of the best snowshoeing and cross country skiing in Ontario.
-Both of these activities are relatively simple to try, all you need is a trail to trek on and rentals to strap on, and we’ve got a plenty.
-Many resorts and accommodations even offer on-site trails and rentals as part of your stay.
-The popularity of these activities is deeply rooted to the Great Canadian Winter you will get to experience first-hand.
-The beauty you uncover on your journey, the crisp, clean air, the exercise, and the feeling of never actually being cold despite the winter weather, all contribute to making these winter experiences so special.
+Both of these activities are relatively simple to try, all you need is a trail to trek on and rentals to strap on.
+You will be amazed from the beauty you uncover on your journey.
+Think white snow and pink sunsets OH MY!

 One of Canada’s oldest and most beloved pastimes is widely available across Muskoka, all you need to do is lace up a pair.
 Outdoor ice skating rinks are maintained across Muskoka for you to use, and many resorts in the area spend their winters clearing, flooding, and re-flooding their on-site rinks for their guests to use free of charge.
 Whether you are looking for a leisurely skate or you want to play pond hockey well past sunset, there is room for everyone.
 New this year, you will certainly want to try the Memorial Park Winter Village in Bracebridge, and the Lake Muskoka Skating Trail on the Wharf in Gravenhurst.